DCrawley94/nc-teaching-resources/seminar_plans/de/04_de_toolkit/01_nc_flix/01_basic_subqueries/plan.md

 );
 ```

----

-## BREAK

-Switch back to Figjam and discuss different types of subquery:

-We saw a couple of different types of subquery this morning.
-What were they?

-- single value: Scalar subquery
-- multi-row: One column with multiple rows OR multiple columns and multiple rows

----

 ### 4

 - Write a query that will retrieve the bears and assign them a danger level based on their danger rating.